openrewrite/rewrite-docs/tutorials/modifying-methods-with-javatemplate.md

         return "Expand the `CustomerInfo` class with new fields.";
     }

-    // Rewrite provides a managed environment in which it discovers, instantiates, and wires configuration into Recipes.
+    // OpenRewrite provides a managed environment in which it discovers, instantiates, and wires configuration into Recipes.
     // This recipe has no configuration and delegates to its visitor when it is run.
     @Override
     protected JavaIsoVisitor<ExecutionContext> getVisitor() {